 Supply chain weaknesses exposed by COVID-19

-Since the pandemic hit, every stage of the ecommerce supply chain has been disrupted:
+Since the pandemic hit, every stage of the ecommerce supply chain has been disrupted, from sourcing to fulfillment:

 - A sudden scarcity of raw materials and components caused delays in the work-in-process phase, leading to manufacturing delays.